Brewers vs. Astros Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has 46 hits with nine doubles, seven home runs, 24 walks and 33 RBI.
+- Kyle Tucker has nine doubles, seven home runs, 24 walks and 33 RBI (47 total hits).
 He's also stolen seven bases.

 Tucker Recent Games